mistalloc1/gmrs/ROADMAP.md

 - [ ] create instructions for web Clojure integration
 - [ ] test doing the instructions in a clean environment
 - [ ] see what happens with using instructions when user uses LLM help
+- [ ] add some type guards (and replace existing) using Clojure spec

 ### For version 0.1.0